Skip to main content

 transaction: true

-# After successful write, invalidate related cache
+# After successful write, invalidate / refresh the endpoint's DuckLake cache

 template-source: customer-update.sql